Windows 10 and Master Browser

 This requires NO configuration changes, but does require an always-on server device that is capable of winning the Master Browser election.
 You simply shut down other computers till the desired machine becomes Master.

 Some routers can do this, and one solution was to add a USB drive to a router to make a basic server, then shut down all the client computers so the router became master.
-So long as the router runs interrupted the network functions fine.
+So long as the router runs uninterrupted the network functions fine.

 Some Linkstation NAS boxes can be Master.
 I believe the LSWVL and LS421DE models can not, and this may be a deliberate policy on the part of Buffalo.